[QODBC-ALL] Using QuickBooks Data with Microsoft Excel 2016 64-bit

 Return Data to Microsoft Excel:

-You can view the detailed connection properties by clicking "Queries & Connections" button in Data menu:
+You can view the detailed connection properties by clicking the "Queries & Connections" button in the Data menu:

-In the Workbook Connection Window, Right-click on connection name & click "Properties" button to view detailed information:
+In the Workbook Connection Window, Right-click on the connection name & click the "Properties" button to view detailed information:

 View Data or Edit Query in MS Query:

-This method will lead you to MS Query window and you can view or edit data via SQL Statement.
+This method will lead you to the MS Query window, and you can view or edit data via SQL Statement.

-Click "SQL" button to view SQL Statement of this query:
+Click the "SQL" button to view the SQL Statement of this query:

 The SQL window will show the SQL Statement, and the user can also modify the statement to extract other records:

-The desired recordset is to contain only the records with a Name having a value equaling "Abercrombie, Kristy".
-Select the field header name and click on it, next select Criteria -> Add Criteria.
-In the popped out Add Criteria window, specify the criteria Field as "Name", Operator as "equals", then click Value button and from the list of values select "Abercrombie, Kristy" -> OK -> Add.
+The desired record set contains only the records with a Name having a value equaling "Abercrombie, Kristy."
+Select the field header name and click on it, following selecting Criteria -> Add Criteria.
+In the popped-out Add Criteria window, specify the criteria Field as "Name," Operator as "equals," then click the Value button, and from the list of values, select "Abercrombie, Kristy" -> OK -> Add.

 The following screen reflects the applied criteria to the query and the resulting QuickBooks recordset:

-When you finish the query, choose to save, so that next time you can directly use the same query:
+When you finish the query, choose to save so that next time, you can directly use the same question: